Within this article:

 .

 The role of Buyer is responsible for managing budgets and spending lines, created within the Company account.
-Based on the settings of your account, the role of Buyer may be tasked with either validating the selection of a new supplier, prior to starting a mission and/or validating the Purchase Order.
+Based on the settings of your account, the role of Buyer may be tasked with either validating the selection of a new supplier, prior to starting a project and/or validating the Purchase Order.

 Permissions would include: